bek0s/gbkfit-legacy/README.md

 GBKFIT input configuration is in JSON format.
 The JSON format was chosen because it is very simple and supported by a wide range of software tools.

+#### Task (`tast`)

+THe user must define what task he/she want to perform.
+There are two available
+option:
+- `fit`: Perform a fit.
+- `evaluate`: Evaluate a model and save it to disk without performing a fit.

 #### The Datasets (`datasets`)